Flora Karimova: Social and political activities

 Since 1995 she was banned to public and on TV channels and radios.
-Her songs in films, theater plays and cartoons were removed or skewed intentionally to vanish her music history for good for second time.
-During this horror period it can be estimated her more than two-thirds of her musical archive was wiped off.
 Flora Karimova did not stop her opposition movement for the sake of reforming democracy.
-Government slandered and abused her by blaming her in immortality and selling out the country.
-False accusation and conspiracy could not defame her greatness.
-Despite deliberate vilification for more than two decades neither any of those malign misrepresenting frightened her nor dishonoured her reputation.

 In 2005 she was nominated as a unanimous candidate of APFP, Musavat and other major political parties unions for parliamentary elections.
 Although she won the election, her result was distorted for her opponent Hijran Huseynova, She completely disagreed and sued Azerbaijan government to court. in 2015 However She won European Court, her rights were not compensated.
 After last ever Great Orange Freedom Rebelling Campaign she faced a life threat and witnessed more ever terrible evils.
 Since 2006 she gave up her social and political actions and in 2007 she was pardoned and permitted lifting her forbids as on TV and Radio.

 Flora Karimova was allowed to some TV and radios since February 1, 2018.
 This initiative was implemented by those TV and radio organisation's directors.

 Alongside popular Azerbaijan stylist Anar Aghakishiev made up her face by resembling her of 40 years old one.
 This event took an immense resonance and caused a big platform of discussion on social media.

-Honors

-In 1992, Flora Karimova was awarded the title of the People's Artist of Azerbaijan.
-Flora Karimova thus became the first singer in the history of independent Azerbaijan to be awarded this title.